Buyer’s Guide to Vintage Engagement Rings

 The onset of World War II led to many changes in the materials that jewelers could use for making jewelry.
 For example, the use of platinum was prohibited, and restrictions were also placed on the use of other popular precious metals, including yellow gold.
 This means that many older Retro-era rings were made from palladium or silver.
 Low-karat gold alloys, such as white gold and rose gold, were also common.

 One of the drawbacks of settling on an authentic antique or vintage engagement ring is that these pieces can be hard to come by.
-You can try your luck at estate sales, pawn shops, and thrift stores, but also be prepared to pay a pretty penny if you do happen to find what you’re looking for.
+You can try your luck at estate sales, pawn shops, and thrift stores, but be prepared to pay a pretty penny if you do happen to find what you’re looking for.
 Vintage engagement rings are a significant investment and may not be within everyone’s budget.

 That being said, you can always opt for a vintage-inspired engagement ring if you’re strapped for cash.
 These rings incorporate design elements from vintage styles and are much more readily available and affordable than the real deal.